Fenbendazole and Ivermectin for Lung Cancer Success Stories: 23 Case Reports Compilation (September 2025 Edition)

 (2017)

 Joe Tippens had been initially diagnosed with small cell lung cancer.
 The cancer later spread to his neck, right lung, stomach, liver, bladder, pancreas and tail bone.
-Like the scientist from Merk Animal Hospital, Joe was told he only had three months to live.
+Like the scientist from Merck Animal Hospital, Joe was told he only had three months to live.
 In 2017, after hearing the story of the scientist who treated her cancer with a canine drug, Joe decided he was going to do the same.
 However, in addition to taking the fenbendazole, Joe added his own ingredients to the regimen (curcumin, CBD oil, and vitamin E), thus creating the Joe Tippens Cancer Protocol.

 This case series is part of the 'Ivermectin, Fenbendazole, and Mebendazole Cancer Case Series'.